rohandurugkar/an-algorithm-a-day/README.md

 # an-algorithm-a-day
-Practicing implementation of algorithms in JavaScript, at least one algorithm, everyday.
+Practicing implementation of algorithms in JavaScript, at least one algorithm, everyday, for a fortnight.
 Each algorithm (unless specified) has its own folder with an index.html file and a <algorithmName>.js file.
 Inputs to the algorithms are currently hard-coded in the .js files and the outputs are shown in the infamous JavaScript alert box (wherever possible).

 Sources and references:
 - Algorithms track on Khan Academy
 - MIT's 'Introduction to Algorithms' lecture (YouTube)
 - Certification courses on freeCodeCamp

-- Algorithms track on HackerRank
+### First fortnight starts

 ### 18-02-2017
 Binary Search